Rodrigues Alves Park: The municipal park

 In August 1883, in the context of the Belle Époque, the Rodrigues Alves Park was inaugurated as a municipal park.
 This took place during the government of the intendant Antônio Lemos, on the then Bragança road or Marco da Légua road (now Almirante Barroso Avenue, where the construction of the Belém-Bragança Railway was taking place).
 The park marked the boundary of the city's first patrimonial league, consolidating its occupation.

-The president of the province of Grão-Pará, José Coelho da Gama Abreu, the Baron of Marajó, who, inspired by the large Parisian boulervard Bois de Bolongne, designed a replica in Belém, a symbol of the modernization of Belém at the time.
+The president of the province of Grão-Pará, José Coelho da Gama Abreu, the Baron of Marajó, who, inspired by the Bois de Boulogne in Paris, designed a replica in Belém, a symbol of the modernization of Belém at the time.

 In 1929, the capital's senator and intendant, Antônio de Almeida Facióla (appointed by Governor Eurico de Freitas Vale), restored all the works of art and toys in the grove and completed the construction of the wall and railings around it.

 In 2002, the park was provisionally registered as the Amazon Botanical Garden by the Brazilian Botanical Gardens Network.